 Living with the Meds

 There are several different drug treatments and each has various possible side effects.
 You may get a few, some, or none.
-For me, the main ones were fatigue – leading to brain-fog, and hot flushes.
+With Enzalutimide the main ones for me were fatigue – leading to brain-fog, and hot flushes.
 I discovered both of these can be managed with acupuncture.
 As a result my fatigue is now much less deep and constant, though I still have weary days.
 The hot flushes are now mild.
 I no longer have to carry a towel around with me.